Purchase the 4005 Aprilaire Water Solenoid Valve from Us and Save!

 - Please email us anytime if you have a question.
 Our email address is: email@example.com

 - We would love to help you out and have your business!

 Solenoid Valve Replacement Instructions:

-- For power units unplug electrical cord.
-For bypass units turn off power to furnace.
-Also turn the humidistat off.
+- For power units unplug the electrical cord.
+For bypass, units turn off power to the furnace.
+Also, turn the humidistat off.

-- Shut off water supply at the saddle valve
+- Shut off the water supply at the saddle valve

 - Remove the wire nuts from the water solenoid valve wire connections.
 Set aside.

 - Remove screws that secure valve to unit.